DFE-Digital/increasing-internet-access-design-history/README.md

-# Design history for Increasing children’s internet access
+# Design history for Get help with technology

 ## Purpose of this project